Allow me to present the ULTIMATE guide to teaching English abroad.

-- The name of the school where you will work
+- the name of the school

-- The full address of the school
+- the full address of the school

-- How many classes will you teach every week (some agents are known to farm the teacher out to various places using you as a cash cow)
+- how many classes you will teach every week (some agents are known to farm the teacher out to various places using you as a cash cow)

 If accommodation is offered ask for the full address of the apartment and for pictures of the interior too.
 It might also be a good idea to check on Google Maps or Google Earth to check you are not living miles away from the school.